INTERMEDIATE MACROECONOMICS 1 - 2020/1

 Indicative content includes:

-- The global financial crisis: applying the models.
+- Financial and global crises: applying the models;

 |Assessment type||Unit of assessment||Weighting|

 |School-timetabled exam/test||CLASS TEST - 90 MINUTES - MULTIPLE CHOICE AND ESSAY QUESTIONS||30|

 |Examination||EXAM - 2 HOURS -MULTIPLE CHOICE AND ESSAY/PROBLEM SOLVING QUESTIONS||70|